balderdashy/sails-docs/reference/websockets/sails.io.js/sails.io.js.md

 ### Do I have to use this?

-No. The Sails socket client is extremely helpful when building realtime/chat features in a browser-based UI, but like the rest of the `assets/` directory, it is probably not particularly useful if you are building a native Android app, or an API with no user interface.
+No. The Sails socket client is extremely helpful when building realtime/chat features in a browser-based UI, but like the rest of the `assets/` directory, it is probably not particularly useful if you are building a [native Android app](http://stackoverflow.com/questions/25081188/sending-socket-request-from-client-ios-android-to-sails-js-server/25081189#25081189), or an API with no user interface at all.

 Fortunately, like every other boilerplate file and folder in Sails, the socket client is completely optional.
 To remove it, just delete `assets/js/dependencies/sails.io.js`.